-This entry consists of the nostr keyword, followed one or more spaces or tabs, and a string that is delimited by double quotation marks.
+This entry consists of the nostr keyword, followed one or more spaces or tabs, and a fixed string that is delimited by double quotation marks.

-The nostr entry is marked for removal from the X/Open UNIX standard; however, some applications and systems software might still use nostr rather than noexpr.
-To ensure that your locale works correctly with such software, it is a good idea to define nostr in your locale.
+The nostr entry is marked as LEGACY in the X/Open UNIX standard and is not included in the POSIX standard; however, some applications and systems software still might use nostr rather than noexpr.
+To ensure that your locale works correctly with such software, you should define nostr in your locale.
+Note that the X/Open UNIX standard defines a single fixed string for nostr.
+The colon (:) separator, which allows multiple fixed strings to be specified, is an extension to the standard definition.